copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 `BallastViewModelConfiguration` is exposed through all interfaces where custom code is run, so you don't have to juggle injecting Loggers and properly matching up tags amongst all the different classes that make up the Ballast ViewModel.

+Loggers are created individually for each ViewModel, and are supplied with a tag (the ViewModel name) upon creation, so you can easily filter logs to isolate the activity from a single ViewModel.

 ```kotlin
 import LoginScreenContract.*